KitYan20/CS410_a2/README.md

 Kit Yan and Mario Hysa

 ### Testing myshell
-myshell behaves exactly like a normal Linux shell.
+We've tested out both TAPPER and TAPPET programs in myshell and it seems to run gracefully. myshell behaves exactly like a normal Linux shell.
 To start the shell, compile the program in the terminal
 ```bash
 make myshell
 ```